top of page

 Non-National Parks, Bring the Dogs!

 My favorite hikes in Washington are pretty scattered around the state.
-If you're looking for close to Seattle, then your go-tos are Snow Lake, Rattlesnake ledge, Gold Creek Pond, Little Si or Mount Si, Mailbox Peak, Discovery Park, and Summit Lake.
-On a rainy day I love Coal Creek falls as it's covered by trees.
-Some other fun hikes are Wallace State falls, twin falls , and franklin falls (if you haven't noticed we have a lot of waterfalls).
+If you're looking for close to Seattle, then your go-tos are Snow Lake, Rattlesnake Ledge, Gold Creek Pond, Little Si or Mount Si, Mailbox Peak, Tiger Mountain, Discovery Park, and Summit Lake.
+On a rainy day, I love Coal Creek Falls as it's covered by trees and a short drive away.

-If you don't want to hike, but you're willing to drive for a view: Picture Lake, Snoqualmie Falls (where you can see scenes from Twin Peaks tv show!), and Gold Creek Pond.
+If you don't want to hike, but you're willing to drive for a view, Picture Lake and Snoqualmie Falls (where you can see scenes from the Twin Peaks TV show!).
+The cafe from Twin Peaks is also around Snoqualmie, Twede's Cafe.

 a man hiking on Mailbox peak in Washington state